oskitone/poly555/assembly_guide/docs/pcb-3.md

    6. Solder a **1k trimmer potentiometer** into **RV21**.
    7. Solder a **100 resistor** to **R82**.
    8. Solder the **speaker**'s wires
-      1. Strip about 1/8" of the plastic coating off their ends.
+      1. Strip about 1/8" of the insulation off their ends.
       2. Just like you did for the battery snap, feed them through the relief hole above **SPK**, then solder its wires into place: red for + and black for -.
 3. Insert IC chips
    1. Insert the **555 timer chip** into its socket at **U1**.